Estimated Read Time: 9 minutes

 Choose lenders that you think will have the best chance of accepting your loan request.
 There are lenders that specifically lend to businesses seeking equipment loans, for instance.
 If that’s the case, target these lenders first.

-Once approved for a loan, you still need to make sure that it is the right loan for your small business.
+Once approved for a small business loan, you still need to make sure that it is the right loan for your business.
 A misunderstood loan can ruin a business, so take the time to review the fine print.

 Of course, start by looking at the interest rate.
 Many loans will come with varying interest rates.
 These might be planned variations (for instance, the interest goes up if the loan isn’t paid by a given time) or could vary based on global markets (typically determined by the LIBOR rate).